Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event – KION546

 By Jonny Hallam, Ana Maria Cañizares, Karol Suarez and Helen Regan, CNN

-Quito, Ecuador (CNN) — A candidate in Ecuador’s upcoming presidential election, Fernando Villavicencio, was assassinated at a campaign event Wednesday, President Guillermo Lasso confirmed on social media, vowing the killing will not go unpunished.
+Quito, Ecuador (CNN) — A candidate in Ecuador’s upcoming presidential election, Fernando Villavicencio, was assassinated at a campaign event in the capital Wednesday as a deadly escalation of violence and crime grips the South American country.

-Villavicencio was shot dead at a Movimiento Construye political rally at a school north of the capital Quito, campaign team members Cristian Zurita and Rodrigo Figueroa told CNN.

-The moment Villavicencio was shot appears to have been captured on video circulating on social media.
+Ecuadorian President Guillermo Lasso vowed the killing would not go unpunished, saying that “organized crime has come a long way, but the full weight of the law will fall on them.”
+Lasso announced a state of emergency for 60 days, an immediate mobilization of the armed forces across the country and three days of national mourning.

+Later, the Ecuadorian Prosecutor’s Office said six people had been arrested during raids in Quito’s Conocoto and San Bartolo neighborhoods and that Villavicencio’s body had been transferred to a morgue for an autopsy.

+Video circulating on social media appears to show the moment Villavicencio was fatally shot.

-The footage shows Villavicencio walking away from the campaign rally toward a vehicle surrounded by several police officers and a crowd of onlookers.
-As he gets into the backseat of the vehicle, at least 12 gunshots can be heard.
+The footage appears to show Villavicencio walking away from the campaign rally toward a vehicle surrounded by several police officers and a crowd of onlookers.
+As he gets into the back seat of the vehicle, at least 12 gunshots can be heard.
 A policeman quickly closes the door behind Villavicencio and many people are seen taking cover from the gunfire, including his security detail.

 CNN has asked authorities for more details.

-Seven of the eight presidential candidates, including Villavicencio, were under police protection, Ecuador’s Interior Minister Juan Zapata said earlier this week, local media reported Tuesday.
+Earlier this week, Ecuador’s Interior Minister Juan Zapata said seven of the eight candidates, including Villavicencio, were under police protection, local media reported Tuesday.

-Villavicencio was a legislator in the country’s National Assembly before it was dissolved by Lasso in May, leading to early elections.
+President Lasso, who said he is “outraged and shocked” by Villavicencio’s killing, dissolved the opposition-led congress in May, paving the way for early elections.

-Lasso had faced an impeachment vote over accusations from opposition legislators of embezzlement before he took office, which he denies.
+The embattled Lasso had faced an impeachment vote over accusations from opposition legislators of embezzlement before he took office, which he denies.
+Calls for his resignation had grown louder in recent months as the country became engulfed by a cost-of-living crisis and high rates of criminal violence.

+On Thursday, the president of the Electoral Council, Diana Atamaint, said the August 20 election would go ahead as scheduled.

 Rising violence

-The assassination comes as Ecuador struggles with a deteriorating security crisis that has seen a deadly escalation of violence and crime fueled by drug trafficking and a turf war between rival criminal organizations.
+The assassination comes as Ecuador struggles with a deteriorating security crisis fueled by drug trafficking and a turf war between rival criminal organizations.

 Once known as the “isla de paz” – an island of peace – the Andean country has in recent years reported some of the highest homicide rates in the region.